Alumni Project Serve

 Habitat for Humanity: New Orleans

-- Habitat for Humanity requires that our group fully commits to all three days of the project (March 1 - 3, 2011) and work the entire shift each day (7:45 a.m. - 4 p.m. with lunch break).
-Partial shifts are discouraged.
-If you cannot make all three days, please communicate your availability to us early.”
+- IMPORTANT: To participate, Habitat for Humanity requires that you fully commit to all three days of the project (March 2 - 4, 2010) and work the entire shift each day (7:45 a.m. - 4 p.m. with lunch break).
+Partial shifts are not available.

 - Habitat for Humanity will assign the project based on their biggest needs.
 The specific project assignment will be announced in late February (about one week from our service dates), but we expect that the work will involve a “Habitat Home Build” project for a New Orleans family in need.
 A final e-mail will be sent to you with the specific meeting location and time in New Orleans.
 Visit the Habitat for Humanity Web site for more information on the types of projects being coordinated in the area.

-- The registration fee for the Alumni Project Serve is $75 per volunteer.
-This fee includes lunch delivered to the project site on each of the three work days and an alumni team dinner on Wednesday, March 2 at a nice restaurant.
-Registration Deadline is Friday, February 18, 2011.
+- The registration fee for the Alumni Project Serve is $79 per volunteer.
+This fee includes breakfasts and lunches served at the project site on each of the three work days (March 2-4); an alumni team dinner on Wednesday, March 3; and a Habitat for Humanity donation (which goes toward building materials and other expenses that make these projects possible).

 Family members who are at least 16 years of age are welcome to join you.